atagulalan/misago-privacy-policy-examples/PRIVACY-POLICY.md

 Users may exert their right to be forgotten, right to restriction of processing as well as objection to processing at any time by using the "[Delete account](https://misago-project.org/options/delete-account/)" or contacting the site staff.
 Doing this will result in their account, username, e-mail and IP addresses being deleted from the site.

 Users may exert their right to rectify any inaccurate personal data through the features and tools provided by the site such as option to edit their content or "[Change options](https://misago-project.org/options/forum-options/)" section of the site or contacting the site staff.

-The site staff is committed to fullfilling the user requests concerning exertion of their data protection rights to the best result possible